BYD Auto: e-Platform 3.0

 The e-Platform 3.0 is a modular car platform specialised for battery electric vehicles.
 It offers improved integration of BYD's proprietary Blade battery technology into an improved pure electric frame with doubled torsional stiffness, a more efficient 8-in-1 module for the drive system, a direct cooling and heating system for the battery pack (utilising residual heat, the powertrain, the passenger compartment, and the battery itself) for increased thermal efficiency of up to 20%, as well as shorter front overhangs, a lower body profile, and a longer wheelbase to improve aerodynamics.
-The platform enables all-electric ranges exceeding 1000 km, with 800-volt fast charging technology for a range of up to 150 km after 5 minutes of charging and allows for an all-wheel drive (AWD) system with 0-100 km/h (62 mph) acceleration of up to 2.9 seconds.
+The platform enables all-electric ranges exceeding 1000 km, with 800-volt fast charging technology for a range of up to 150 km after 5 minutes of charging and allows for an all-wheel drive (AWD) system with 0-100 km/h (62 mph) acceleration in as fast as 2.9 seconds.
 It allows for cell-to-body (CTB) battery integration, replacing the outgoing cell-to-pack (CTP) technology.

 The first vehicles designed using this platform are the Dolphin, Yuan Plus (Atto 3 in overseas markets), Seal, Denza D9 EV, among others.